aurorascharff/aurorascharff.no/src/content/blog/handling-form-validation-errors-and-resets-with-useactionstate.md

 ## Reach Hook Form as an Alternative

 If you are not a fan of `useActionState`, you can use Reach Hook Form as an alternative.
-It is a great library for form validation and handling, and uses controlled inputs to manage a controlled form state for you.
+It is a great library for form validation and handling, and can use controlled inputs to manage a form state for you.

 I have an example of that in a [separate branch](https://github.com/aurorascharff/next15-remix-contacts-rebuild-v2/blob/react-hook-form/app/contacts/%5BcontactId%5D/edit/_components/ContactForm.tsx).